 LAPU's website includes a Title IX page as a resource for all community members.
-Here you will find the Title IX Grievance Policy and procedures, reporting options, and information to promote education and crime prevention through SafeColleges Training.
+Here you will find the Title IX Grievance Policy and procedures, reporting options, and information to promote education and crime prevention through Vector Solutions (formerly SafeColleges) Training.
 Additional Self-Help Resources are also available via the Course Portal.